kiwipom/ktor-wiki/Features.md

 ## Features

-A Ktor Application typically consists of a series of [Features](Features).
+A Ktor application typically consists of a series of [Features](Features).
 You can think of features as functionality that is injected into the request and response pipeline.
-A typical application would have a series of features such as `DefaultHeaders` which add headers to every outgoing response, `Routing` which allows us to define routes to handle requests, etc.
+Usually an application would have a series of features such as `DefaultHeaders` which add headers to every outgoing response, `Routing` which allows us to define routes to handle requests, etc.

 A feature is "installed" into the [Application](Application) using the `install` function